firehydrant/terraform-provider-firehydrant/docs/data-sources/slack_channel.md

 The following arguments are supported:

-> You must provide one of these options and the `slack_channel_id` will take precedence if both are provided.
+> You must provide one of these options.

 * `slack_channel_id` - (Optional) Slack's channel ID.
 * `slack_channel_name` - (Optional) Slack's channel name.
 We recommend using `slack_channel_id` where possible as Slack channel name may be changed and thus cause surprise state inconsistencies.